 It left us a bit on edge but we, fortunately, had the opportunity to attend Mass at the beginning of the training which helped to thaw the tension between us.
 Afterwards, we took a few minutes to privately reconnect.
 And then it was back to business.

-It would be easy to become smug about our marriage, given our work – we are privileged to receive a lot of public affirmation and positive feedback.
+Given our work in marriage education, it would be easy to become smug about our marriage.
+We are privileged to receive a lot of public affirmation and positive feedback.
 But our relationship struggles just like every other marriage.

 Psychologists have long noted that we tend to be attracted to a mate who in some way resembles our parent of the other sex, often the most frustrating part of their character.
 Our unresolved childhood frustrations lead us to subconsciously seek a spouse who will enable us to resolve them.

 This attraction sets us up for all sorts of future strife with our spouse as they trigger our hot buttons and bring those frustrations to the surface.
 For they cannot be resolved in the darkness of our subconscious but must be brought into the light.

 And our growth in holiness cannot be fulfilled without dealing with them.
 This is one of the crazy but amazing paradoxes of marriage.